davidmalcolm/gcc-python-plugin/docs/tree.rst

    .. py:attribute:: operand

-      The operand of this operator, as a `gcc.Tree`.
+      The operand of this operator, as a :py:class:`gcc.Tree`.

    .. py:attribute:: location